 Intent classification, which is used to understand the user’s meaning, forms the foundation of the dialog system.
-Another crucial aspect is actions which dictate how the bot should respond in a conversation.
+Another crucial aspect is actions, which dictate how the bot should respond in a conversation.
 Actions can range from simple utterances such as “I am fine.
 How are you?” to more complex actions that involve fetching data from a knowledge base or external service like a weather forecast service.
-For example, the action utter_greet makes the bot say “Hello, how are you doing?”, utter_sorry makes the bot say “Oh, I am sorry.” and utter_appreciation makes the bot say “Cool, I appreciate that.”.
+For example, the action utter_greet makes the bot say “Hello, how are you doing?”; utter_sorry makes the bot say “Oh, I am sorry.”; and utter_appreciation makes the bot say “Cool, I appreciate that.”
 The final component is connecting intents and actions, which is known as dialog management.
-In Rasa, the dialog management model is trained on sample conversations called “stories that show the bot what actions are most likely to follow a certain intent.
-An example story would be like this:
+In Rasa, the dialog management model is trained on sample conversations called “stories” that show the bot what actions are most likely to follow a certain intent.
+An example story would be:

 Example conversation in natural language.
 Source: Author